hphelion/docs.hpcloud.com/apispecs/cs/working/private/User.md

 See schema file for more details on the request and response data structure.

+{List all the attributes that comprises the data structure}

 A valid token must be presented in the *X-Auth-Token* HTTP header.
 Otherwise, a 401 will be returned.